Frequently Asked Questions

 Can you give me a current SEV on a piece of Property?

-You can get an SEV from our website by logging onto the Property Parcel Search.
+You can get an SEV from our website by using the Property Parcel Search.

 When was my house built?